LesFruitsDefendus/guides/docs/source/harvest-guide/supervise-harvest.md

 - If you have a camera, we encourage you to take photos of the harvest and send them to us ([info@lesfruitsdéfendus.org](mailto:info@lesfruitsdéfendus.org)), or to post them and tag us on Facebook ([Les Fruits Défendus Montréal](https://www.facebook.com/lesfruitsdefendus.montreal)) or tag us on Instagram ([FruitsDefendus](https://www.instagram.com/fruitsdefendus/)) #fruitsdefendus.
 However, **please make sure that all volunteers give their approval before you start photographing**.
 - See **Annex 3** for more information on health and safety when picking.

 Picks generally lasts two hours.
 Sometimes it takes less time to harvest the fruit, and sometimes two hours is not enough time to collect all the fruit.
-We do our best to harvest as much as we can in the timeframe we allow, but we can’t always save all the fruit!
+We do our best to harvest as much as we can in the timeframe we allow, but we can't always save all the fruit!
 For this reason, after two hours of harvesting, the material must be packed up and volunteers must be ready to part ways.

 **When two hours is not enough to collect all the fruit**, it is sometimes possible to continue the harvest if the following conditions are met:
 - You must be absolutely certain that there are no other harvests scheduled in the same area after your pick, and that the equipment you are using isn't scheduled to be used by another pick-leader after your harvest.